-It’s no doubt that there are many reasons to migrate Magento 1 to Magento 2, especially when Magento has released the latest amazing version (Magento 2.3.4).
-Compared to Magento 1, Magento 2 definitely brings about both better design and performance.
+It’s no doubt that there are many reasons to migrate Magento 1 to Magento 2, especially when Magento has released the latest fantastic version.
+Compared to Magento 1, Magento 2 brings about both better design and performance.
 If we come back to a few years ago, not many people dare to upgrade to Magento 2 owing to its instability.
 There are plenty of bugs in the very first version of Magento 2.
-But now, there is a different story when Magento puts all of its efforts into innovating, improve and enhance Magento 2 functionality.
+But now, there is a different story when Magento puts all of its efforts into innovating, improving and enhancing Magento 2 functionality.

 Besides, it would be best if you considered moving from Magento 1 to Magento 2 at your earliest since Magento ceased providing support for Magento 1 in June 2020.

 Apart from that, Magento 2 migration is a complicated process that requires time, money, and effort.
-Magento developers probably know how complicated it is; therefore, this blog post is not for them but for Magento store owners, who are going to migrate Magento 1 to Magento 2.
-In other words, in today’s post, we will show Magento merchants how to conduct Magento migration step-by-step and within the optimal period of time.
+Magento developers probably know how tough it is; therefore, this blog post is not for them but for Magento store owners, who are going to migrate Magento 1 to Magento 2.
+In other words, in today’s post, we will show Magento merchants how to conduct Magento migration step-by-step and within the optimal period.

 Important Things To Know Before Magento 2 Migration

-Many people think that migrating Magento 1 to Magento 2 is similar to updating to the latest version of Magento 1.
+Many people think that migrating Magento 1 to Magento 2 is similar to updating the latest version of Magento 1.

 However, it’s wrong!

 To be more specific, Magento migration means you will have to build a new website on Magento 2 from scratch but migrate data from the old site.

 You can’t continue using your current Magento 1 themes, extensions, and code.
-We will go into detail in the next parts.
+We will go into detail in the following parts.
 Now, let’s go deeper into the Magento 2 migration process!